iozsaygi/iozsaygi.github.io/_posts/2023-07-25-simple-trick-to-clone-large-repositories.md

 ``git pull -all``

-After fetching complete history, we executed ``pull -all`` to ensure everything was fetched and ready.
+After fetching complete history, we executed ``git pull -all`` to ensure everything was fetched and ready.

 ### Resources
 [Here's](https://stackoverflow.com/questions/34389446/how-do-i-download-a-large-git-repository) the Stack Overflow thread that we explored during the investigation of this problem.